Dr Emiline Smith

 Biography

 Dr Emiline Smith is a Lecturer in Criminology at the School of Social and Political Sciences.
-She is a member of the Scottish Centre for Crime and Justice Research, the Trafficking Culture Research Consortium, and the Global Initiative Against Transnational Organized Crime.
-She is also a Fellow at the Centre for Criminology at the University of Hong Kong, and an advisor for the Nepal Heritage Recovery Campaign.
+She is a Fellow at the Centre for Criminology at the University of Hong Kong, and a member of the Scottish Centre for Crime and Justice Research, the Trafficking Culture Research Consortium, and the Global Initiative Against Transnational Organized Crime.
 Prior to becoming a Lecturer at the University of Glasgow, Emiline obtained a PhD in Criminology at the University of Glasgow and worked as a Lecturer in Criminology at the University of Liverpool in Singapore.

-Emiline’s research concerns the trafficking of cultural and natural resources, such as antiquities and wildlife.
-Her research primarily focuses on Asia; she has done fieldwork in China, Hong Kong, Indonesia, Maldives, Myanmar, Nepal, Singapore, Sri Lanka and Thailand.
+Emiline’s research concerns the protection, securitization and repatriation of cultural and natural resources, such as antiquities and wildlife.
+She is further interested in different forms of transnational and white-collar crime.
 She explores how and why participants take part in illicit transnational trades, and how urban settings, especially so-called ‘global cities’, facilitate such trade.
-She is further interested in plastic waste disposal and its impact on marine environments.
+She is also interested in crimes on and against the ocean.
+Her research primarily focuses on Asia: she has done related fieldwork in Cambodia, China, Indonesia, Maldives, Myanmar, Nepal, Singapore, Sri Lanka and Thailand.

 Emiline recently wrote and published a children's book titled 'Pema and the Stolen Statue from Dolpa'.
-Illustrated by Krisha Tamrakar (Artudio, Kathmandu), this trilingual storybook highlights the unique cultural and natural heritage of one of Nepal's most isolated and remote regions, Dolpa.
-The book was formally launched at the Taragaon Next in Kathmandu on 3 December 2021, and accompanied by a special museum exhibition about the Dolpa region.
-The story centres around a young girl named Pema, who learns more about the unique cultural heritage of her region.
-She sets off to return a stolen statue to its rightful place.
+The story centres around a young girl named Pema, who learns more about the unique cultural heritage of her region and sets off to return a stolen statue to its rightful place.
 To learn about the book, order a copy and donate to support efforts to protect Dolpa's cultural heritage, see: www.stolenstatues.com

 Publications